Mapalmeira/Moedeiro/docs/installation.md

 This installs the backend dependencies and the `moedeiro` command.

-2. Install the locked frontend dependencies and build the frontend:
+2. Install the frontend dependencies and build the frontend:

 ```sh
 (cd frontend && npm ci && npm run build:production)